 While it’s not a new technology, there are new guidance considerations from the FDA on this subject.

-Mike Drues, President of Vascular Sciences, works with overseeing organizations including Health Canada and the FDA and helps companies in the medical device industry navigate regulations.
+In this episode Jon Speer talks to Mike Drues, President of Vascular Sciences, who works with overseeing organizations including Health Canada and the FDA and helps companies in the medical device industry navigate regulations.
 He’s worked with 3D printing for a long time, and he has a lot of valuable insight to share.

 Why 3D printing matters from an FDA standpoint